prnthp/negshell/docs/structural-cores.md

 {:toc}

 ## Characteristics
+Structural cores will increase the stiffness (Elastic Modulus) of the silicone part up to over 500% and depending on the thickness of the structural core and weight down to 67% depending on the geometry.
+The following plot shows the different stress-strain curves achieved with various thicknesses of the structural cores.

 ## Designing
 Creating structural cores in CAD is similar to the workflow for negshell cores.
 The only difference is there is no perforation.

 (*SW* denotes steps that are for SolidWorks, however all the following steps can be adapted to other software.)

-1. Starting with a solid geometry of the desired core, create a thin surface that is thickened towards the internal of the cavity of the core.
+1. Starting with a solid geometry of the desired core, create a thin surface that is thickened towards the inside of the core.
 The thickness can vary between 0.4 mm to 0.6 mm depending on the use case.
 Please see the above characteristics for rough guidance.
     1. *SW* - It is advisable to add fillets so the core has tangent continuity across the whole surface.
     1. *SW* - Use the **Surface Offset** command and set the **Offset to 0 mm** to create a copy of the surface.
     1. *SW* - Use the **Thicken** command to thicken the surface by **0.4 mm to 0.6 mm** *inwards* (right most button of the three options).
 Make sure to **untick Merge Result**.
 Then hide the original solid body. *This thickness can be tweaked and tuned for different printers or materials.*